-What You Need to Know About Vacationing in Peru with Kids
+Why You’ll Love Vacationing in Peru with Kids

 From mystical Incan ruins nestled in the towering Andes Mountains to the abundant wildlife of the Amazon rainforests near Puerto Maldonado, Peru comes with endless adventure.
 Warm and hospitable, Peruvians heartily embrace children, making this a truly kid-friendly destination.

 Take a breathtaking train ride on the Vistadome to Agua Calientes before disembarking for Machu Picchu.
 In the Sacred Valley, enjoy the antics of llamas and alpacas, visit traditional artisans, and learn firsthand about the engineering marvels of the Incan Empire.
 Peru also comes with stunning bodies of water such as Lake Piuray where families can learn how to paddleboard.

 High Season: July and August, mid-December to mid-January

 Dry Season: May to October